spotinst/help/src/docs/ocean/tools-and-integrations/openshift/create-cluster-v311.md

 ---

-**Tip**: If you don’t use an autoscaler in the OpenShift cluster yet and don’t have an AWS auto-scaling group, do not create an autoscaling group.
+**Tip**: If you don't use an autoscaler in the OpenShift cluster yet and don't have an AWS auto-scaling group, do not create an autoscaling group.

 ---